KomodoPlatform/NotaryNodes/season5/candidates/daria/README.md

 ## Reasons to vote for me

-- I will donate part of the reward to the community projects.
+- I will donate 10% of the reward to the community projects.
 - I will bring diversity in the NN representation.
 - Years of backend development and experience with server administration and automation.
 - I am always around in case anyone needs to contact me or there are updates which need to be applied.